Peter J. Gomes: Honors and tributes

 He was a member of the Massachusetts Historical Society, the Colonial Society of Massachusetts, and a sometime Fellow of the Royal Society of Arts.

 He was a former acting director of the Hutchins Center for African and African American Research at Harvard University; he was past president of Harvard's Signet Society; and a former trustee of Bates College, Wellesley College and the Public Broadcasting Service.
 He was past president and trustee of the Pilgrim Society in Plymouth, Massachusetts.

+On April 26, 1998, Gomes was a guest preacher at Central Congregational Church in Providence, Rhode Island.